mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 ```

 When splitting a list comprehension across multiple lines, I am a personal fan of having the three components on _separate_ lines.
+(It may or may not be related to the fact that code formatting tools like black do the same thing!)
 It is OK for list comprehensions to span across multiple lines; they _don't_ have to be written in a single line.
 What is more, the multi-line representation makes the list comprehension more amenable to a direct comparison with the explicit `for` loop with a conditional expression, as the diagram below shows:

 ![A diagram with the two previous snippets of code above shown next to each other.
 The similarities between the two snippets are pointed to by bidirectional arrows.
 This shows that the list comprehension has less code than the equivalent `for` loop with the `if`.
 This also shows that the loop and the conditional preserve their ordering but the transformation that is inside the call to `append` moves to the beginning of the list comprehension.](_loop_comp_if_comparison.webp)

-The animation below should help you see how to go from a `for` loop and an `if` statement to a list comprehension.
+To recap, here’s how you transform a `for` loop with an `if` statement into a list comprehension:

 <video width="100%" aspect-ratio="auto" poster="/blog/pydonts/list-comprehensions-101/_list_comps_if_animation.mp4.thumb.webp" controls>
   <source src="/blog/pydonts/list-comprehensions-101/_list_comps_if_animation.mp4" type="video/mp4">